 Our relationship with fatty foods has become even more complicated.
 On the one hand, we're encouraged to eliminate them and opt for 'fat-free' alternatives.
 On the other, new trends like the Keto diet encourage high fat consumption.

 The truth is that a healthy amount of fat is necessary in any diet - as long as you're eating right type.

 Did you know?

-Healthy fats exist in foods like olives, avocados, nuts and seeds, peanut butter and oils like sesame seed oil and olive oil.
-In moderation, you can also find healthy fat in foods like fish, like sardines and classic food combinations like milk and eggs.
+You can find healthy fats in olives, avocados, nuts and seeds, peanut butter and oils like sesame seed, coconut and olive oil.
+If you're not vegan, you can also find healthy fat in foods like fish, like sardines, milk and eggs.

 Fats to avoid

 Certain types of fat have been shown to have a detrimental effect on our health, and are best avoided or eaten in small amounts.
 One group called 'trans fats' are found in foods containing partially hydrogenated vegetable oils.
 Trans fats increase inflammation and increase the risk of heat disease.
 This type of fat is often found in takeaways, fried food, baked good and processed snacks.